sercheo87/developer-tool/README.md

 ## Introduction

-This [oh my zsh](https://github.com/ohmyzsh/ohmyzsh) plugin has utility and alias for evironment developer.
+This [oh my zsh](https://github.com/ohmyzsh/ohmyzsh) plugin has utility and alias for environment developer.

 ## Requirements